utsavdotpro/AndroidCustomInterfacesLibrary/README.md

 ## Information
 The code for all the above classes mostly self-explanatory, if you go through them once you'll get the gist.
-If you want to use them and want a proper documentation, feel free to write me at hi@utsavbarnwal.me :)
+If you want to use them and want a proper documentation, feel free to write me at me@utsav.pro :)

 ## Important
 **Experimental build for internal usages only!**